pyconpt/2024/pycon_portugal_2024/content/talks/cfp/cfp.md

 * Whatever you deem appropriate – it's your conference, after all!

 You may think that your idea is not suited to PyCon Portugal, or that you couldn't possibly present it well, or that others will do it better.
 We want to prove you wrong.
-Read more on Why You, Too, Should Speak at a Conference, which applies to speaking at PyCon Portugal!
+Read more on [Why You, Too, Should Speak at a Conference](https://blog.usebutton.com/why-you-too-should-speak-at-a-conference){:target="_blank"}, which applies to speaking at PyCon Portugal!

-If you would like to ask a question, you are always welcome to write to the content committee: content@pycon.pt.
+If you would like to ask a question, you are always welcome to write to the content committee: [content@pycon.pt](mailto:content@pycon.pt).

 <hr class="pink-line">